tinymce/tinymce-docs/plugins/a11ychecker.md

 ### `a11ychecker_ignored_rules`

-The `a11ychecker_ignored_rules` option prevents specific Accessibility Checker rules being checked.
-This feature allows developers to skip rules that flag known issues in content until the issue is fixed.
+The `a11ychecker_ignored_rules` option prevents specific Accessibility Checker rules from being checked.
+This feature allows developers to skip rules that they do not wish to check.
+For example: to skip rules that flag known content issues or custom HTML that should not be checked.

 **Type:** A comma-separated string.